nickolashkraus/nickolaskraus-io/site/content/posts/travel-review-japan.md

 ### Tokyo

-#### Meiji Jingu Shrine and Yoyogi Park
+#### Meiji Jingu and Yoyogi Park

-Located in Shibuya, Tokyo, this experience offers a beautiful and tranquil stroll through the meandering paths of Yoyogi Park culminating in the imperial Meiji Jingu Shrine.
+Located in Shibuya, Tokyo, this experience offers a beautiful and tranquil stroll through the meandering paths of Yoyogi Park culminating in the imperial Meiji Shrine.

-#### Kabukichō
+#### Kabukicho

-Wash your hands and try to forget the gaudy lasciviousness that is Kabukichō.
+Wash your hands and try to forget the gaudy lasciviousness that is Kabukicho.
 This is where most of the *tourists* come to be dazzled by cartoonish attractions and cheap entertainment.
 This is not the best Tokyo has to offer.